Are Denials Avoidable in RCM? A Deep Dive on Denials

 Often, providers will have the opportunity to correct whatever was wrong with the initial claim.
 These soft denials are denials that have the potential to be reversed and eventually paid.

-Can every denial be reversed?
+Can every type of denial be reversed?

 Unfortunately, some denials will never be paid.
 Hard denials are final and there’s nothing a provider can do to get those claims paid.
 For instance, if a patient isn’t insured by a specific payer, their claim would become a hard denial from the payer.
 On the bright side, the number of truly unavoidable denials is small, making up only 14% of denials, per Change Healthcare 2020 Denials Index.